smilhey/cabinet.nvim/README.md

 Cabinet

 Cabinet is a plugin for Neovim that allows you to manage your buffers in drawers.
-Features
+Features :

-    Organize your buffers into different drawers.
+- Organize your buffers into different drawers.
-    Switch easily between drawers.
+- Switch easily between drawers.
-    Create, rename, delete drawers.
+- Create, rename, delete drawers.
-    Move buffers between drawers.
+- Move buffers between drawers.
-    Save and restore layouts for each drawer.
-    Integrate with Telescope for easy drawer selection.
+- Tries to be as unobtrusive as possible
+- A telescope pickers
-    Exposes an API for advanced customization.
+- Exposes an API for some customization

 Installation

 You can install Cabinet using your preferred plugin manager.
-For example, using vim-plug:

-vim

-Plug 'username/cabinet'
+With lazy:

+    return {"smilhey/cabinet"}

 Then, reload your Neovim configuration and run :PlugInstall to install the plugin.
 Usage